 After a while I had a guess that it was due to hair/fur accumulation in the beater brush and after giving it a thorough cleaning, I was really happy to see the robots perform again good as new.

-All it takes is removal of four tiny phillips screws, and a flathead screw driver to help with removing the front wheel.
+All it takes is removal of four tiny phillips screws (Update on 6/20/2019 – You don’t actually have to unscrew the clean that piece, it’s not critical), and a flathead screw driver to help with removing the front wheel.
 I shot a video of me cleaning one of our Deebot N79 vacuums for you to see.

 Hope this helps and keeps your Deebot working for many years to come and out of the landfill!